lennart-damen-bdr/olyslager-matching/README.md

 # Matching LIS and TecDoc

-For Design Doc, see [here](https://teams.microsoft.com/_?culture=en-us&country=WW&lm=deeplink&lmsrc=homePageWeb&cmpid=WebSignIn#/docx/viewer/teamsSdk/https:~2F~2Folyslager.sharepoint.com~2Fsites~2FOlyslagerenLennartDamenvanBDR~2FGedeelde%20documenten~2FGeneral~2FDesign%20doc.docx?threadId=19:Bx4MdOlFK4pmpv661ltxZSCYt8J_siLZVkeTX1WRhFA1@thread.tacv2&fileId=e540b140-2d44-4282-b099-b49d09e51feb&ctx=openFilePreview&viewerAction=view).
+For project documentation Doc, see [here](https://olyslager.sharepoint.com/:p:/r/sites/OlyslagerenLennartDamenvanBDR/Gedeelde%20documenten/General/Progress%20slides.pptx?d=wdc8b4767401a4737b1de5b492a2546fa&csf=1&web=1&e=X4kx76).
 ## Installation
 The easiest way to run this project is to use [Docker Desktop](https://www.docker.com/get-started/).
 After installation, start Docker and run the following command in the working directory of this project: